pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 ## Motivation
 Being a data practioner, I often get asked the question *What is the difference between a Data Scientist and a Data Analyst?* Though I usually answer this question empirically, I decided to take a data-driven approach and build a model to more systemtically identify the distinction between these two roles.

-## Overview
+## Process
 What I ended up doing was collecting job descriptions for Data Scientist and Data Analyst roles posted by the big tech companies in Silicon Valley on job boards and training a model on a subset to see if I could accurately predict the remaining titles from just the job descriptions.

+For a more indepth explanation of the process and accompanying code for this project, please see my [my github repo](https://github.com/pleonova/jd-classifier).

+## Results
 I ended up training a Multinomial Naives Bayes model to predict the job titles.
-My final model had an **ROC AUC of 88%**, meaning my model did fairly well to account for both the true positive rate (sensitivity) and the false positive rate (100-specificity).
+My final Multinomial Naives Bayes model had an **ROC AUC of 88%**.
 Unsurprisingly, the top key words/phrases for Data Scientist were: *machine learning*, *models*, *algorithms* while that for Data Analysts were: *reports*, *dashboards*, and *excel*.

 ## Takeaways
 **Examining the results that my model classified incorrectly actually gives insight into employers and their expectations.**